-Using the most recent institutional data reported in IPEDS, we examined four-year public and not-for-profit institutions with complete data for 2005 to 2015.
-The data available for first-year retention and six-year graduation always refers to the first-time, full-time, degree-seeking freshmen cohort.
+Using the most recent institutional data reported in IPEDS, we examined four-year public and not-for-profit institutions with complete data for 2006 to 2016.
+The data available for first-year retention and six-year graduation always refers to the first-time, full-time, degree-seeking freshman cohort.

 The linear regression was developed by examining the influence of demographic, academic, social, and financial variables available in IPEDS on the overall Student Success Score.

 From the model, we developed two metrics.
 The first is the absolute difference between the predicted and actual Student Success Scores.
 This metric penalizes institutions that do not have much room for improvement and gives a scoring advantage to those that have more room for improvement.
 To adjust for this, we developed the second metric, the percentage of an institution’s over- or under-performance given the potential for improvement.

 We also looked at two very straightforward metrics to measure institutional trends:

 - Absolute change in first-year retention rate between 2006 and 2016

 - Absolute change in six-year graduation rate between 2006 and 2016